jspecify/jspecify/docs/user-guide.md

 is safe but the second is not.

 As far as JSpecify is concerned, `String` and `@Nullable String` are _different_ types.
-A variable of type `String` can reference any non-null string.
+A variable of type `String` can reference any string.
 A variable of type `@Nullable String` can too, but it can also be null.
 This means that `String` is a _subtype_ of `@Nullable String`, in the same way that `Integer` is a subtype of `Number`.
 One way to look at this is that a subtype narrows the